 A. We love attending the Broad Ripple Art Fair, the Indianapolis 500, and Pacers home games.
 We attended Agrarian’s Tour de Coop (bike tour of the city’s private chicken coops) for the first time this year and plan to repeat it next year.
 Crown Hill Cemetery’s Halloween-themed walking tours are pretty great, too and, of course, they just come around once a year.

 A. Yes, actually several!
-We love and regularly use the Monon Trail, especially as it winds through Broad Ripple and the Indianapolis Art Center, 100 Acres at the Indianapolis Museum of Art (IMA), and the hiking trails at Eagle Creek Park.
+We love and regularly use the Monon Trail, especially as it winds through Broad Ripple and the Indianapolis Art Center, 100 Acres at the Indianapolis Museum of Art (IMA at Newfields), and the hiking trails at Eagle Creek Park.

 A. The IMA.
 I always feel better after an afternoon of wandering the exhibit spaces and grounds.
 One of my daughters was married in the Allee and we celebrated in Alfredo Jaar’s Park of the Laments (pictured), so there is a special family connection to the museum, too.